leon-liuyang/CS231N/README.md

 ====================
 Started Assignments for CS231n: Convolutional Neural Networks for Visual Recognition Spring 2017.

 I have just started the course online and this repo contains my solutions to the assignments!
-Thanks to all the fellas at CS231 Stanford!

 Find course notes and assignments here and be sure to check out video lectrues for Winter 2016 and Spring 2017!